krakend/krakend-documentation/telemetry/opencensus.md

 While OpenCensus has been working very well, it has merged with OpenTracing to form [OpenTelemetry](https://opentelemetry.io/), which serves as the next major version of OpenCensus and OpenTracing.

-While our OpenCensus integration will keep functioning on KrakenD for now, it won't receive additional updates, so we recommend replacing it with OpenTelemetry.
+While our OpenCensus integration will keep functioning on KrakenD for now, it won't receive additional updates (netiher security fixes), so we recommend replacing it with OpenTelemetry.

-This shift enhances KrakenD's monitoring capabilities by leveraging OpenTelemetry's comprehensive, unified approach to observability.
-It not only maintains the reliability that OpenCensus offered but also introduces improved scalability, broader language support, and greater flexibility in data collection and exporting.
-The move to OpenTelemetry, a more actively developed and community-supported project, ensures that KrakenD stays at the forefront of observability practices, offering users cutting-edge monitoring solutions that are adaptable to evolving technology landscapes.
-This transition represents KrakenD's commitment to providing the best possible tools for performance monitoring and diagnostics in complex, distributed systems.